Saji Koduvath, Advocate, Kottayam

 In Umadevi Nambiar v.
 Thamarasseri Roman Catholic Diocese, AIR 2022 SC 1640; 2022-7 SCC 90, it is held as under:

 - “19.
-It is a fundamental principle of the law of transfer of property that “no one can confer a better title than what he himself has” (Nemo dat quod non habet).
+It is a fundamental principle of the law of transfer of property that “No one can confer a better title than what he himself has” (Nemo dat quod non habet).
 The appellant’s sister did not have the power to sell the property to the vendors of the respondent.
 Therefore, the vendors of the respondent could not have derived any valid title to the property.
 If the vendors of the respondent themselves did not have any title, they had nothing to convey to the respondent, except perhaps the litigation.”

 P. Kishore Kumar v.
 Vittal K Patkar (2023 SCC Online SC 1483; 2024-1 CTC 547; 2023-4 CurCC(SC) 278) is a latest decision (Dipankar Datta, Bela M. Trivedi, JJ.) in this matter which held as under: